hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 # Testing
 [testing]: #testing

-- What kinds of test development and execution will be required in order to validate this proposal, beyond the usual mandatory unit tests?
-- List integration test scenarios which will outline correctness of proposed functionality.

 ## Unit tests
 Every new class of the new participation API will be covered by new unit tests.